williammengyf/betting-stake-api/README.md

 - A nested Concurrent Hash Map is used to store stakes
 	- Key: Bet offer ID.
-	- Value: Concurrent Hash Map (customer ID -> list of stakes).
+	- Value: Priority Queue of stake entries (customer id -> stake)
-- All stakes are stored, while only the highest stake per customer will be retrieved when handling requests for high stakes list.
+- Only top 20 stakes per betting offer are stored, optimizing time and space complexity.

 ### 3. Usage of Java Record